2007 Turkish constitutional referendum: Resolution

+On June 2, 2007, DYP will change its name to Democrat Party (DP), and ANAP would merge into DP.
+Eventually, DYP became DP, however, ANAP did not merge into DP, but agreed to support it in the coming parliamentary elections.

 The President of Turkey is unable to veto a bill a second time, but he could refer it to a referendum for decision.
 On June 4, opposition lawmakers also said they could seek a cancellation of the vote by the Constitutional Court on the grounds of procedural flaws.

 Constitutional Court

 Sezer referred it for a referendum on 15 June 2007.
 However, at the same time he stated he would ask the Constitutional Court to invalidate the parliamentary vote due to procedural errors.
-Sezer's strong opposition reportedly comes from fears that a president with a strong popular mandate might produce a deadlock when in disagreement with the prime minister.
+Sezer's strong opposition reportedly comes from fears that a president with a strong popular mandate might produce a deadlock when in disagreement with the prime minister (a situation referred to as cohabitation).
 The court ruled in early July that the reforms were indeed valid, so the referendum took place as planned.

 Furthermore, Sezer vetoed another law, which would have made it possible to hold the constitutional referendum on 22 July 2007 instead of in October, making the reform increasingly unlikely to take place before the election.